WEF Events Conference Ombuds Frequently Asked Questions (FAQs)

 18. Are there some things that will not be kept confidential?

 Yes.
 If the ombuds determines that an imminent threat of serious harm exists and/or there is suspicion of abuse of any kind, the ombuds has the right to disclose this information.
 This determination will be made at the sole discretion of the ombuds.
-In those situations in which the ombuds believes that talking with other individuals may help, and there is not a risk of harm to self or other, the visitor will be asked for permission before any disclosures are made.
+In those situations in which the ombuds believes that talking with other individuals may help, and there is not a risk of harm to self or others, the visitor will be asked for permission before any disclosures are made.
 If you have particular concerns about confidentiality, please be sure to raise the issue when you talk with the ombuds.
 This confidentiality cannot be “waived” by users of the ombuds service because the privilege of confidentiality belongs to the ombuds and not to the users of the service.
 Because confidentiality is so important to the ombuds, all communications with the ombuds are made with the understanding that they are confidential, off-the-record, and that the ombuds will not be called to testify as a witness in any formal or legal proceeding to reveal confidential communications.

 19. Will the ombuds talk to my attorney or testify for me or for the company if I choose to file a grievance or lawsuit?